Javier Muñoz (Argentine footballer)

-Javier David Muñoz Mustafá (born 11 June 1980 in Firmat) is an Argentine retired footballer who played for Chiapas F.C.
+Javier David Muñoz Mustafá (born 11 June 1980) is an Argentine retired footballer who played for Chiapas F.C.
 He has the dubious distinction of being the only player to receive two red cards in the same edition of the North American Superliga.
 He also holds Mexican citizenship.

 Career

 After playing for Mexican Primera División clubs Santos Laguna, Atlante F.C. and C.F.
 Pachuca, Muñoz Mustafá signed with Club León as part of its efforts to strengthen its squad for the Apertura 2012 tournament in June 2012.